zachyo/zachyo/README.md

 I'm also a Blockchain enthusiast who is working towards building a career in the web3 ecosystem.
 I am ready to undergo training to help me acheive my goals.

+🤝 Let's Connect

+You can find me on these platforms:

+    LinkedIn: linkedin.com/in/zacheus-oluwasegun-08890314b
+    Twitter: @zachy_yo
+    Mail: beblessingemah@gmail.com

 <!--
 **zachyo/zachyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.